 Bear in mind, that removing the Chromium Virus manually may not be the best option, because it may come back afterwards if you missed deleting a file and furthermore you risk damaging your PC by tampering with it’s registries and important system files.
 This is why, it is strongly recommended to automatically scan for and remove Chromium Virus from your computer and detecting other unwanted software that may be associated with it to fully protect your computer.

 - Guide 1: How to Remove Chromium Ads "Virus" from Windows.

-- Guide 2: Get rid of Chromium Ads "Virus" from Mac OS X.
+- Guide 2: Get rid of Chromium Ads "Virus" on Mac OS X.

-- Guide 3: Remove Chromium Ads "Virus" from Google Chrome.
+- Guide 3: Remove Chromium Ads "Virus" in Google Chrome.